 We’re excited to be working with professional runner and obstacle course racer Rea Kolbl.
 After finishing her graduate program at Stanford she decided to move to Boulder to pursue a pro career full time.
 She’s charging hard and turning heads and we’re excited to have her on our ambassador team.
-We’re only a few months away from releasing the Ultimate Direction OCR Vest and OCR Belt (designed with input from OCR World Champion Amelia Boone).
+We’ve just released the Ultimate Direction OCR Vest and OCR Belt (designed with input from OCR World Champion Amelia Boone).
 A dedicated racing and training vest and belt with signature UD hydration and fit features will certainly give OCR athletes a competitive edge.
 Rea is currently training and racing with Ultimate Direction Signature Series 4.0 Vestas and the OCR Vest.

 In this “tips” piece, Rea breaks down OCR in five steps.

 OCR is a beautiful sport that encompasses so many different skills, chances are you already excel at some of them.
 With so many different race types currently available, you can find the one that fits your current fitness abilities well.

 If you can’t run more than a mile, don’t sign up for a Spartan Beast which will take you through roughly 15 miles of running with 5000+ feet of elevation gain.
 A Spartan Sprint might be better to start with, or TMX that literarly involves only 1 mile of running.
 On the other hand, if you’re an ultrarunner, but can’t do a pull-up, then go for the longer races – you can pick between distance or time, anywhere from half marathons, 30+ mile long Spartan Ultra events, 8 hour races, or even some as long as 24 hours with the winner being the one covering the most distance.
 These races will give you more time to catch up after doing burpees or running those penalty miles in case you don’t make it across an obstacle.